 - I was married when I was 19.
 He went missing.
 Like really.
 Missing person’s missing.
 So not cool.

 - I remarried a lovely man of integrity and after struggling for years with infertility I fell pregnant.
-We had our little boy Flynn in March 2015.
+We had our little boy Flynn in March 2015 and Estelle in 2019

 - I have mentored under the best coaches.
 Think gorgeous world changers like Claire Baker (This is Lifeblood), Elle Griffin (Over the Moon Magazine) , Dr Nat Kringoudis, Cassie Mendoza-Jones, Debbie Spellman and Elizabeth McKenzie .
 I have a teachable spirit and am committed to professional and personal development.